OxfordUniversityItalianSociety/OxfordUniversityItalianSociety.github.io/content/events/2019-05-27-elsa-fornero.md

 title : Elsa Fornero
 ---

-Our second seaker for this term is former Minister Elsa Fornero.
+Our second speaker for this term is former Minister Elsa Fornero.

 Whether you are a huge fan or whether she prevented your parents and grandparents from retiring, it will be a great chance to ask a world leading expert about the current Italian and European political and economic situation.